Payel-Saha-IT/quiz-application/README.md

 # quiz-application
-This repository contains a Java-based quiz application developed using JAVA Swing and AWT libraries.
+This repository contains a quiz application developed using JAVA Swing and AWT libraries.

 The application is divided into four main components: